 Step 8: Choose your winners

 Arguably the most exciting part of a competition is choosing your winners!
 You could select them from random or it could be a factored decision.
-Either way, we recommend creating a huge hype out of selecting the winner on social media as to generate some fantastic social activity and let people see what else you can offer.
+Either way, we recommend creating a huge hype out of selecting the winner on social media to generate some fantastic social activity and let people see what else you can offer.
 Consider contacting your winner and asking them to take a photo of themselves with the prize with their permission to post it on your social media accounts – this adds a great personal touch to your profiles whilst generating exciting activity.
 You could also take the time to send the photo out to your email subscriber list to show off the lucky winner and let them know that there could be more to come.

 We wish you the best of luck in creating your competition!
 Bear these steps in mind and a fantastic, creative competition should be created.